Alexis-Benamar/top1bot/README.md

 >_Winner winner chicken dinner_

-Discord bot that can register a user and keep track of his last Warzone victory by saving it in a JSON file.
+Discord bot that can keep track of a user's Warzone victory (~top1) by saving it in a database.

 Useless therefore essential.